Learn to Speak the Language of TouchDesigneredit

 Tag: Each operator can have a set of text strings that are its "tags".
 You can set them and search for them within TouchDesigner.

-Textport: A dialog box in which commands and scripts can typed in manually.
+Textport: The dialog box in which commands and scripts can typed in manually.
 Output to the textport includes script errors and messages from

 Time Slice or Time Slicing: A Time Slice is the time from the last cook frame to the current cook frame.
-In CHOPs it is the set of short channels that only contain the CHOP channels' samples between the last and the current cook frame.
+In CHOPs it is the set of short channels that contain the CHOP channels' samples between the last and the current cook frame.

 Viewer Active: A state of a node where you can operate the contents of its viewer (the + at botton-right of any node), like operating the gadgets of a panel in a node viewer, or the 3D data in the viewer of a Geometry component.
 With Viewer Active off you can select, move and delete nodes by clicking/dragging on them, even if the viewer is visible.